 This travel system is where users can fill the request, and the respective manager will approve the request.

 This application requires a form for users to fill the details and workflow for the approval process.

-This was always a question when Microsoft released this for the first time a few years back; then there was a lot of reasons due to previous versions of SharePoint drawbacks.
+It was always a question when Microsoft released this for the first time a few years back; then, there was a lot of reasons due to previous versions of SharePoint drawbacks.

-The second one is FARM solutions, which creates a lot of problems when you don't do it properly I would say don't build it correctly.
+The second one is FARM solutions, which creates a lot of problems when you don't do it properly, or I would say don't build it correctly.

-Apps the old name, Add-ins is the new name separates the functionality you wanted to create it.
-So in future, if you wanted to upgrade your SharePoint to a newer version of SharePoint it doesn't create any issues.
+"Apps" is the old name.
+"Add-ins" is the new name, which separates the functionality you wanted to create it.
+So in the future, if you wanted to upgrade your SharePoint to a newer version of SharePoint it doesn't create any issues.

 SharePoint Hosted Add-in

 Provider Hosted Add-in

 In this type of Add-ins, you can use whatever the code that you would like to use.
 What I mean by that is, you can write your add-ins in C#, JAVA, PHP, etc. in different languages that you and your team capable of.
 But you need to have a separate provider to host the Add-in.